 The Most Competitive Football Leagues in Europe

-If you want good, top quality football or soccer, then Europe is the place to go.
-Not only is it home to some of the most famous teams in the world, but also to virtually all of the world’s best players.
-Recently, Europe’s premier club competition known as the UEFA Champions League overtook America’s Super Bowl in terms of overall viewership.
-It’s hardly surprising that this has occurred, as football/soccer is a global brand, while American football, despite the best efforts of the NFL in recent years is still perceived as predominantly an American sport.
+If you want good, top quality football (or soccer), then Europe is the place to go.
+Not only is it home to some of the most famous teams in the world, but it's home to virtually all of the world’s best players.
+Recently, Europe’s premier club competition, known as the UEFA Champions League, overtook America’s Super Bowl in terms of overall viewership.
+It’s hardly surprising that this has occurred, as football/soccer is a global brand, while American football, despite the best efforts of the NFL in recent years, is still perceived as predominantly an American sport.

 However, many European football leagues have sadly developed a tendency to morph into unbreakable monopolies, where you’ll see only two, three or four different champions across many years.
 Dynasties are very much the name of the game in European football, with many clubs dominating their respective leagues for up to a decade or more.

 Unfortunately the lopsidedness of European leagues tends to detract from the quality of football being played.
 It can be frustrating, stifling and utterly boring when you watch a super club steam roll some poor hapless rival, who often only seem to be in the league to make up the numbers.
 This problem seems to be more pronounced in Europe’s biggest leagues, such as Spain’s La Liga and England’s Premier League, which make the most money, which in turn often ends up in the coffers of each leagues respective super clubs.

 But for the discerning football fan who wants exciting, competitive and unpredictable football, there are some interesting alternatives, which I shall outline below.

 1. Football League Championship